zidarsk8/ggrc-core/docs/source/contributing/performance.rst

 - Aim to have only constant number of sql queries for every request.
 - Check for proper use of eager query and index query.
+- Avoid fetching any data from database if ORM has already eagerly loaded it.
+- Avoid fetching too much data from database if it is not needed.
+That means to manually write a query with deferred options and joined loads when possible.
+- Always take an entire request cycle into consideration.
+Optimizing one smaller function at the expense of other functions needed to do the same work but possibly multiple times may not be good.
+Any optimizations done must affect the entire app performance in a positive way overall.